Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 • If you can’t find pre-ground chicken thigh meat where you live, ask the local grocery store butcher to grind it for you.

 • MealPrep dumplings by freezing them in a single layer on a tray in the freezer for about 30 minutes, or until firm.
 Then place them into an airtight container or freezer bag until ready to cook.
-When ready to cook, steam dumplings for 10 minutes, or until just cooked through.
+When ready to cook, steam dumplings for 12 to 15 minutes, or until cooked through.

-• A great trick I learned from my friends in Chengdu for how to get ginger flavor into dumpling fillings without ever biting into actual pieces of ginger: Infuse dumpling filling sauces (like soy sauce) with ginger matchsticks instead of actually grating or mincing them and adding them to the filling.
-It adds just enough fragrant ginger flavor without ever being overpowering.
+• Here’s a great ‘Ginger Trick’ I learned from my friends and family in Chengdu for how to infuse ginger flavor into dumpling fillings without ever having to bite down into actual pieces of ginger: Infuse dumpling filling sauces (like soy sauce or water) with ginger matchsticks instead of actually grating or mincing ginger and adding it to the filling.
+It adds a fragrant ginger flavor without ever biting down into a piece of ginger.

 • Prep Time: 30 minutes